vibbits/training-material/topics/python-programming/tutorials/6_loops/tutorial.md

 ```

 ----

 **Intermezzo:**

-In order to understand this, we highlight the if-conditions from chapter 4 again, especially the fact that Python interprets the integer 0 to be `False`, the integer 1 is interpreted as `True` and any other integer different than 0 and 1 is considered to be not `False` (it's also not `True` though)
+Before starting with exercises, we want to highlight the if-conditions from chapter 4 again, especially the fact that Python interprets the integer 0 to be `False`, the integer 1 is interpreted as `True` and any other integer different than 0 and 1 is considered to be not `False` (it's also not `True` though)

 ```python